opendaylight/docs/docs/user-guide/service-function-chaining.rst

 2. SFF data plane locator must be configured

-3. Classifier interface must be mannually added to SFF bridge.
+3. Classifier interface must be manually added to SFF bridge.

 Administering or Managing Classifier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^